 The company has already tested the effects of the drug in a phase II trial.
 The results showed that the patients’ lung function improved after a single dose of nebulized ensifentrine.

 While the treatment would not be a cure, it has the potential to treat the symptoms and improve the quality of life for people with cystic fibrosis.
 The treatments patients currently receive aim to repair the defects caused by specific mutations in CFTR proteins, but their effect can be limited and lung inflammation and infection are not uncommon.

 “CFTR repair does not treat the over 10% of cystic fibrosis patients with nonsense mutations and does not cure cystic fibrosis.
 In addition, many patients eligible for CFTR repair therapy do not benefit from these therapies,” said Ford.

 His company, Enterprise Therapeutics, is developing drugs targeting the excess mucus that causes the airways to become blocked.

 “Reducing mucus congestion will reduce the frequency of lung infections and improve patient quality of life,” explained Ford.

 In particular, the company targets ion channel proteins that control fluid secretion and mucus clearance from the airways.
 In June 2021, it dosed the first subjects in a phase I trial for its lead cystic fibrosis therapy candidate.

 It is important to note that while many new approaches in development for cystic fibrosis bring hope to improve the lives of people with this condition, most of these efforts are limited to the effects that the disease has on the lungs.

-While lung complications are the most severe symptom of cystic fibrosis, medicine is starting to look more closely at the effects cystic fibrosis has on those other organs, such as the bowels, the pancreas and the liver.
+While lung complications are the most severe symptom of cystic fibrosis, medicine is starting to look more closely at the effects cystic fibrosis has on other organs, such as the bowels, pancreas, and liver.

 This article was first published in April 2019, it has since been updated to reflect developments in the field.